hrbrmstr/splashr/README.md

 (Do whatever you Windows ppl do with Docker on your systems to make ^^ work.)

 You can run Selenium in Docker, so this is not unique to Splash.
-But, Docker context makes it so that you don't have to run or maintain icky Python stuff directly on your system.
+But, a Docker context makes it so that you don't have to run or maintain icky Python stuff directly on your system.
 Leave it in the abandoned warehouse district where it belongs.

 All you need for this package to work is a running Splash instance.
 You provide the host/port for it and it's scrape-tastic fun from there!